XYUnknown/experiment/README.md

 This repository is prepared for evaluating the effort to refactor an application that runs on a single nodes into an application that runs on multiple nodes.

 ## Getting Started
+- Forking the repository.
-- Cloning the repository into your own machine.
+- Cloning the forked repository into your own machine.
 - Running all tests: `cargo test`
     - You should see the following output:
     ```